Sylius/Sylius/docs/bundles/SyliusFixturesBundle/architecture.rst

                         priority: 0 # The higher priority is, the sooner the fixture will be executed
                         options: ~ # Fixture options

-They implement ``Sylius\Bundle\FixturesBundle\Fixture\FixtureInterface`` and needs to be registered under ``sylius_fixtures.fixture`` tag in order to be used in suite configuration.
+They implement the ``Sylius\Bundle\FixturesBundle\Fixture\FixtureInterface`` and need to be registered under the ``sylius_fixtures.fixture`` tag in order to be used in suite configuration.

 .. note::

-    The former interface extends ``ConfigurationInterface``, which is widely known from ``Configuration`` classes placed under ``DependencyInjection`` directory in Symfony bundles.
+    The former interface extends the ``ConfigurationInterface``, which is widely known from ``Configuration`` classes placed under ``DependencyInjection`` directory in Symfony bundles.

 Listeners
 ---------

-Listeners allows you to execute code at some point of fixtures loading.
+Listeners allow you to execute code at some point of fixtures loading.

 .. code-block:: yaml